Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 ## Illumina Quality control

 We will first quality control the raw Illumina data.
-We will be adapting the methods for short reads used in [Genomics - Assessing Read Quality](https://cloud-span.github.io/03genomics/01-quality-control/index.html) with our Illumina short read data.
+We will be adapting the methods for short reads used in [Genomics - Assessing Read Quality](https://cloud-span.github.io/03genomics/01-quality-control/index.html) to use with our Illumina short read data.

-Now we will be assessing the quality of the Nanopore raw reads which are in the file  `~/cs_course/data/nano_fastq/ERR3152367_sub5.fastq`.
+First we will be assessing the quality of the Nanopore raw reads which are in the file  `~/cs_course/data/nano_fastq/ERR3152367_sub5.fastq`.

 > ## Reminder of the FASTQ format
 > See [Genomics - Assessing Read Quality](https://cloud-span.github.io/03genomics/01-quality-control/index.html) for a more in-depth reminder about the FASTQ format.